Sahilj11/Learning-notes/Notes/MCA/3rd Sem/Data Analytics.md

 1. **Model Selection:** Compare multiple models.
 2. **Hyperparameter Tuning:** Use with grid search or random search to optimize parameters.
 3. **Performance Assessment:** Evaluate model robustness.

+## Bootstrap method
+Bootstrap Method or Bootstrapping is a statistical procedure that resamples a single data set to create many simulated samples.
+This process allows for the calculation of standard errors, confidence intervals, and hypothesis testing.

+### **Key Concepts**
+1. **Resampling with Replacement**:
+    - Randomly select data points from the original dataset with replacement.
+    - Each resampled dataset (bootstrap sample) is the same size as the original dataset.
+2. **Statistic of Interest**:
+    - Calculate the desired statistic (e.g., mean, median, standard deviation) for each bootstrap sample.
+3. **Bootstrap Distribution**:
+    - The set of statistics from multiple bootstrap samples forms the bootstrap distribution, approximating the sampling distribution of the statistic.
+4. **Iterative Nature**:
+    - Repeat the resampling process many times (e.g., 1,000 or 10,000 iterations) to build a robust bootstrap distribution.

+### Steps
+1. **Original Data**:
+    - Start with a dataset X
+2. **Generate Bootstrap Samples**:
+    - Create B bootstrap samples by sampling n data points with replacement from X.
+3. **Calculate the Statistic**:
+    - For each bootstrap sample, compute the statistic of interest.
+4. **Analyze Bootstrap Distribution**:
+    - Use the bootstrap distribution to estimate:
+        - Confidence intervals.
+        - Standard error of the statistic.
+        - Bias of the statistic.
+### **Advantages**
+- Does not rely on parametric assumptions about the population distribution.
+- Simple to implement for a wide range of statistics.
+- Applicable to small sample sizes and complex models.

+### **Disadvantages**
+- Computationally expensive for large datasets or numerous iterations.
+- Sensitive to outliers in the data.
+- May produce misleading results for heavily skewed data or small sample sizes.